Zeyu-Chen/SF2943-Projects/README.md

 - Part 3: Analysis of financial time series with the help of Finance Lab software(QuantLab).

-Details can be found in *projectinformationsf2943.pdf* in the *Instruction* folder.
+Details can be found in "*projectinformationsf2943.pdf*" in the "*Instruction*" folder.